BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 4: References

 When the clinic gets test data from a new brand of activity tracker, it must check references.
-Cryptographically, they verify the the public key of the brand's signature against a PKI.
+Cryptographically, they affirm the the public key of the brand's signature against a PKI.

 #### Phase 5: Requirements